mwmott/personal/_posts/categories/blog/2014-05-17-Notes-from-a-Graduating-Journalism-Student.md

 categories: blog
 author: Michael Mott
 picture: <img src="/assets/img/thumbs/map.jpg" alt="NYC Common Core Scores" width="300">
+description: Thoughts and musings on the Saturday before my graduation from Columbia's School of Journalism.
+Warning: Sap ahead.
 ---

 It was an early, cool morning in the Bronx when I got the email from my professor, Sandy (don't you dare call him that) Padwe.
 My piece on the 22-year old court case with an angle from the judge's perspective had been due the night before.
 But, I needed photos.
 Could you get them today?